aspose-words/Aspose.Words-Documentation/python_via_dotnet/developer-guide/programming-with-documents/working-with-tables/applying-formatting/_index.md

-﻿---
+---
-title: Applying Formatting in Python
+title: Table Formatting in Python
 second_title: Aspose.Words for Python via .NET
-articleTitle: Applying Formatting
+articleTitle: Apply Formatting
-linktitle: Applying Formatting
+linktitle: Apply Formatting
-description: "Apply table and its row, column and cell formatting in a document using Python."
+description: "Table formatting in details using Python.
+Use Python to format every part of table."
 type: docs
-weight: 20
+weight: 70
 url: /python-net/applying-formatting/
 aliases: [/python/applying-formatting/]
 ---

-## Applying Formatting to Table, Row and Cell

 Each element of a table can be applied with different formatting.
-For instance, table formatting will be applied over the entire table while row formatting will only affect particular rows etc.
+For example, table formatting will be applied to the entire table, row formatting to only particular rows, cell formatting to only certain cells.

 Aspose.Words provides a rich API to retrieve and apply formatting to a table.
-You can use the [Table](https://reference.aspose.com/words/python-net/aspose.words.tables/table/), [RowFormat](https://reference.aspose.com/words/python-net/aspose.words.tables/rowformat/) and [CellFormat](https://reference.aspose.com/words/python-net/aspose.words.tables/cellformat/) nodes to set formatting.
+You can use the [Table](https://reference.aspose.com/words/python-net/aspose.words.tables/table/), [RowFormat](https://reference.aspose.com/words/python-net/aspose.words.tables/rowformat/), and [CellFormat](https://reference.aspose.com/words/python-net/aspose.words.tables/cellformat/) nodes to set the formatting.

+In this article, we will talk about how to apply formatting to different table nodes and what table formatting settings Aspose.Words supports.

+## Apply Formatting to Different Nodes

+In this section, we will look at applying formatting to various table nodes.

-### Applying Formatting on the Table Level
+### Table Level Formatting

-To apply formatting to a table you can use the properties available on the corresponding [Table](https://reference.aspose.com/words/python-net/aspose.words.tables/table/) node.
-A visual view of table formatting features in Microsoft Word and their corresponding properties in Aspose.Words are given below.
+To apply formatting to a table, you can use the properties available on the corresponding **Table** node using the [Table](https://reference.aspose.com/words/python-net/aspose.words.tables/table/), [PreferredWidth](https://reference.aspose.com/words/python-net/aspose.words.tables/preferredwidth/), and [TableCollection](https://reference.aspose.com/words/python-net/aspose.words.tables/tablecollection/) classes.

+{{% alert color="primary" %}}

+Note that the table must have at least one row before the table properties can be applied.
+This means that when building a table with the [DocumentBuilder](https://reference.aspose.com/words/python-net/aspose.words/documentbuilder/), this formatting must be done after the first call to [InsertCell](https://reference.aspose.com/words/python-net/aspose.words/documentbuilder/insert_cell/#default), or after the first row is added to the table, or when nodes are inserted directly into the DOM.

+{{% /alert %}}

+The pictures below show a representation of the **Table** formatting features in Microsoft Word and their corresponding properties in Aspose.Words.

 ![formattin-features-table-level-aspose-words-net](applying-formatting-1.png)